 The space problem was solved by creating a wood ceiling structure that continues downwards along the walls, morphing into shelves and dividers.
 This solution lends the place character and creates a continuity of design that pleases the eye and draws it towards the products displayed for sale.
 These products become elements of decor instead of being simple objects exiled on wall shelves.

 Instead of a traditional counter, the designers opted for a kitchen island.
 This choice came with a few advantages.
 First, it used the space economically.
 Second, it brought the kitchen closer to the heart of the cafe, making it a part of the whole, rather than hiding it.
 Third, it gave the place a familiar feel, as if the cafe is the house of a friend.

-The combination of materials is another way of filling the place with interesting detail and emphasizing key elements of decor.
+The combination of materials is another way of filling the place with interesting details and emphasizing key elements of decor.
 The plywood and MFP board structures pop against the white brick wall and white tile.
-The natural tones of the wood tables and the counter create a perfect chromatic balance for the all-present pink and the lively colors of the cafe.
+The natural tones of the wood tables and counter create a perfect chromatic balance for the all-present pink and the lively colors of the cafe interior design.
 Finally, a chalkboard wall adds a playful detail that gives the cafe’s patrons (and their children) a chance to enjoy an unexpected leisure activity.